hashgraph/hedera-improvement-proposal/HIP/hip-14.md

 An account which has been approved by an account to create holds on its behalf.

 #### Hold issuer
-The account(s)(multiple source payments), which creates a hold.
+The account(s) (multiple source payments), that creates a hold.
 This can be the account owner itself, or any account, which has been approved as an operator for the account.

 #### Trigger signature
-The account, multi or threshold key which decides if a hold should be executed, or released.
-It could be a consequence of signing a document, oracle, etc... whatever could be envisiones as de execution triggger.
+The account, key list, or threshold key which decides if a hold should be executed or released.

 #### Hold receiver
-The account(s) (multiple destination payments), which receives a held amount.
+The account(s) (multiple destination payments), that receives a held amount.

 ### Functions

 #### hold

 Creates a hold on behalf of the account(s) in favor of the payee.
-It specifies a trigger signature who is responsible to either execute or release the hold.
+It specifies a trigger signature that is responsible to either execute or release the hold.
 The function must revert if the operation ID has been used before.
-If holdOperatos is another accountm, it need to be allowed to issue holds on its behalf by calling `approveToHold`.
+If `holdOperator` is another account, it needs to be allowed to issue holds on its behalf by calling `approveToHold`.

 | Parameter | Description |
 | ---------|-------------|